-The BofA Merrill Lynch 3-Month U.S. Treasury Bill Index is comprised of a single issue purchased at the beginning of the month and held for a full month.
-Each month the index is rebalanced and the issue selected is the outstanding Treasury Bill that matures closest to, but not beyond 3 months from the rebalancing date.
-The performance of the index does not reflect the deduction of expenses associated with a fund, such as investment management fees.
-By contrast, the performance of the Fund reflects the deduction of the fund expenses, including sales charges if applicable.
-An individual cannot invest directly in an index.
+The BofA Merrill Lynch US 3-Month Treasury Bill Index is comprised of a single issue purchased at the beginning of the month and held for a full month.
+The index is rebalanced monthly and the issue selected is the outstanding Treasury Bill that matures closest to, but not beyond 3 months from the rebalancing date.

 The performance of the Lipper Alternative Credit Focus Funds Index includes expenses associated with a mutual fund, such as investment management fees.
 These expenses are not identical to the expenses charged by the Fund.

-©2016, American Bankers Association, CUSIP Database provided by the Standard & Poor's CUSIP Service Bureau, a division of The McGraw-Hill Companies, Inc. All rights reserved.
+Â©2017, American Bankers Association, CUSIP Database provided by the Standard & Poor's CUSIP Service Bureau, a division of The McGraw-Hill Companies, Inc. All rights reserved.

 Securities rated below investment grade are considered "high-yield," "non-investment grade," "below investment-grade," or "junk bonds."
 They generally are rated in the fifth or lower rating categories of Standard & Poor's and Moody's Investors Service.
-Although these securities tend to provide higher yields than higher rated securities, they tend to carry greater risk.
+Although they can provide higher yields than higher rated securities, they can carry greater risk.